What Is HaloITSM? Complete Guide to Features & Pricing

 Integration highlights:

-Identity systems: Active Directory, Azure AD for user sync and SSO
+1. Identity systems: Active Directory, Azure AD for user sync and SSO.

-Communication tools: Microsoft Teams, Slack for collaborative support
+2. Communication tools: Microsoft Teams, Slack for collaborative support.

-Monitoring platforms: Network and infrastructure tools for automated alerting
+3. Monitoring platforms: Network and infrastructure tools for automated alerting.

-Business applications: ERP and HR systems for comprehensive service delivery
+4. Business applications: ERP and HR systems for comprehensive service delivery.

 HaloITSM pricing structure and costs

-Most organizations find the total cost includes the base license fees plus potential charges for implementation services, training, and specialized integrations.
-It's worth asking about these additional costs upfront to understand the complete investment.
+Halo ITSM uses per-agent pricing, where you pay for each technician resolving tickets.
+Total cost includes base license fees plus implementation services, training, and specialized integrations.
+Ask about these upfront to understand your complete investment.

 Licensing costs are a critical lever.
-In one case, inlumi achieved a 30% reduction in licensing costs after switching from ServiceNow to HaloITSM, while gaining stronger flexibility and support(HALO).
+In one case, Inlumi achieved a 30% reduction in licensing costs after switching from ServiceNow to HaloITSM, while gaining stronger flexibility and support.

 License tiers and included features